Cheryl Cole Reveals Her and Liam Payne's Sex Safe Word at BRITs

 TMI Alert!

-Liam Payne and Cheryl Cole certainly gave their fans something to fantasize about after he was asked a naughty question at the 2018 BRIT Awards on Wednesday about their sex life.
+Liam Payne was asked a naughty question at the 2018 BRIT Awards on Wednesday about his and Cheryl Cole's sex life.

 "You're performing later, you're going a performance from Fifty Shades of Grey movie [sequel—Fifty Shades Freed]," host Jack Whitehall said to the two, sitting together in the audience.
 "Sounds pretty saucy.
 Um, is there a safe word?"